sasoder/stockpile/README.md

 Upload video to Google Drive → Get Gmail notification 5 minutes later → Click link to b-roll organized by topic.
 Uses AI to search and score relevant footage.
 Works locally or syncs with Google Drive.

+    Example: Upload a podcast clip about the industrial revolution, get folders of factory footage, worker scenes, and machinery videos organized and ready to edit.

 ## ⚡ Quick Start (Local)

 **Requirements:** Python 3.8+, FFmpeg, Google Gemini API key